SuperVK/sparse-image-repr-bep/bep.typ

       supplement: "",
       image("./images/sampling_example_low.png", width: 100%),
       caption: [
  2x2
       ],
     ),
   )
 )<subpixel-sampling>

-The problem with these subpixel Gaussians is that they will still contain information in the tokens, to keep these tokens pure and as close to the original image as possible, we want to remove this.
+The problem with these subpixel Gaussians is that they will still contain information in the tokens.
+To keep these tokens pure and as close to the original image as possible, we want to remove this.

 To already penalize this in the training process, we will add the following loss function $L_"sizing" = overline(exp( -(s_1 + s_2) -8)) * lambda_"sizing"$ to the loss.
-Where $lambda_"sizing"$ determines how much influence this loss functions has.
+Where $lambda_"sizing"$ determines how much influence this loss function has.

-The effect of anisotropic Gaussians is fairly similiar, as can be seen below.
+The effect of anisotropic Gaussians is fairly similar, as can be seen below.

 #figure(
   caption: [The same Gaussian representation, where shearing is not penalized in the loss.
-In the upscaled version the artifacts are clearly visible.
+In the upscaled version, the artifacts are clearly visible.
 The SSIM is 0.0396], grid(
     columns: (1fr, 1fr, 1fr),
     rows: (auto),